 Save your configuration file.

 Note: If you can reach your site via "https://", but are getting an "Untrusted Issuer" message, view the details of the certificate.
-If the certificate shows "Issued By: Trustwave Organization Validation CA, Level 2" or "Issued By: Trustwave Domain Validation CA, Level 1", then it is likely that you need to install a Trustwave® Intermediate certificate.
+If the certificate shows "Issued By: Viking Cloud ..." or "Issued By: SecureTrust ...", then it is likely that you need to install a VikingCloud Intermediate certificate.

-DOWNLOAD INTERMEDIATE/CHAIN FILE - This link will bring you to the "Download Root Certificates" page on ssl.trustwave.com.
+DOWNLOAD INTERMEDIATE/CHAIN FILE - This link will bring you to the "Download Root Certificates" page.

 The Intermediate comes as either a ".cer" or ".crt" extension.
 Technically speaking; the ".cer" and ".crt" extensions are one in the same.
 If your instance of Apache requires that you use ".crt" files, then you can simply rename a ".cer" file to ".crt"

-Open your httpd.conf file (some installations keep the SSL section separately in the ssl.conf file) using a text editor and locate the the host section for the site for which the SSL Certificate will secure.
+Open your httpd.conf file (some installations keep the SSL section separately in the ssl.conf file) using a text editor and locate the host section for the site that will be secured by the Certificate.

 Your host section will need to contain the following directives: